St4lV/docker-react-azuracast-web-interface/README.md

 You can access it on https://www.tirnatek.fr

 ## Running
-This project is meant to be run with docker using 2 containers :
+This project is meant to be run with docker using 2 Docker containers :
 - **Azuracast container :**
   - Check out this page of documentation : https://www.azuracast.com/docs/getting-started/installation/docker/